They Don't Care About Us: Live performances

-Controversy over antisemitism claims in lyrics
+Accusations of antisemitism

-On June 15, 1995, a day before the release of HIStory, The New York Times reported that "They Don't Care About Us" contained racist and antisemitic content.
-The publication highlighted the lyrics, "Jew me, sue me, everybody do me/ Kick me, kike me, don't you black or white me."
-Jackson responded directly to the publication, stating:
+On June 15, 1995, a day before the release of HIStory, The New York Times reported that "They Don't Care About Us" contained racist and antisemitic lyrics: "Jew me, sue me, everybody do me / Kick me, kike me, don't you black or white me."
+Jackson responded:

-"The idea that these lyrics could be deemed objectionable is extremely hurtful to me, and misleading.
+The idea that these lyrics could be deemed objectionable is extremely hurtful to me, and misleading.
 The song in fact is about the pain of prejudice and hate and is a way to draw attention to social and political problems.
 I am the voice of the accused and the attacked.
 I am the voice of everyone.
 I am the skinhead, I am the Jew, I am the black man, I am the white man.
 I am not the one who was attacking.
 It is about the injustices to young people and how the system can wrongfully accuse them.
-I am angry and outraged that I could be so misinterpreted."
+I am angry and outraged that I could be so misinterpreted.